Why monitoring social media mentions is so importantBy Jamie Taylor

 The value of monitoring social media mentions

-With over 2.3 billion unique social media users (We Are Social), chances are people are talking about your clients online.
+With more than 3.8 billion unique social media users (EduBirdie), chances are people are talking about your clients online.
 Meaning their brand reputation is on trial, and business opportunities are coming and going every day.

 With numbers like that, if they’re not using tools to monitor their social mentions, they certainly need to be!
 There are plenty of tools that find mentions about businesses on social media, but we’d be remiss not to recommend Vendasta’s Reputation Management solution.